StefanSchroeder/dietpi-radio/README.md

 	7z x DietPi_RPi-ARMv6-Bullseye.7z

-Check the drivename of your SDcard
+Insert SD-card and find the drivename of your SD-card

 	lsblk
+or
+	dmesg

 Install on SDcard.